Taking Board Minutes: FAQs

 For example, in New Zealand, every organisation (company and not for profit) is required to take minutes of all proceedings of its directors, which must then be retained for 7 years from the date of the meeting.
 Other countries have their own requirements.
 Aside from the legal requirement to do so, there are good practical reasons for having board minutes including:

-Are board minutes confidential?
+Are board meeting minutes confidential?

 Yes.
 The board should assume the minutes are confidential and, in most cases, they will remain so.
 They should also realise that, sooner or later, the minutes may be available as part of a legal case.
 In short, they should include everything necessary to show that the directors are doing their duty.